nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Edit Command

-The `edit` command is used to change the information of an existing patient in the app.
+The `edit` command is used to change the information of an existing role in TechTrack.
 The fields supported are:
 `Name`, `Contact`, `Email`, `Company`, `JobDescription`,`Tag`, `Website`, `Salary`, `Deadline` and `Experience`.
 Note that the `Tag` field can be inputted with multiple tags (`t/java t/python`) while the rest does not.